gracamachel/mongolia-web3-dApp/README.md

 One area for improvement is the error messages for form submissions, such as when an "email is inavalid" in the `email_verify` upon requesting a code.
 These messages should be more informative to the user.
 For instance, instead of a generic "Email is invalid", a message like "The email address you entered is already registered.
 Please use a different email address." would be more helpful.
 This approach aligns with best practices for error messaging, making it easier for users to understand and correct their mistakes.

-### User Interface Feedback

-The user interface is intuitive overall, but there's room for improvement in terms of content alignment.
-Specifically, the centering of content in the "Access Wallet" and "Create Wallet" cards could be adjusted for better visual appeal and consistency with the rest of the design.

-## Conclusion

-Completing this project has been a rewarding experience, especially overcoming the challenges posed by working with deprecated packages.
-It has honed my problem-solving skills and deepened my understanding of Node.js development practices.
-I'm excited about the opportunity to contribute to your team and look forward to discussing my solutions further.